DominikBucher12/XTouchBar/README.md

 - [x] Figure out how to call shortcuts to desired Xcode features
 - [ ] Bonus, should go with previous point: Custom Xcode extensions.
 - [ ] Impossible bonus -> Create someUI that user can drag'n'drop items into XTouchBar
-- [ ] Clear up unused headers and refactor, and restructurize the app so it's readable.
+- [ ] Restructurize the app so it's readable.
 - [x] Add Swiftlint to format a style a bit :)